-As illustrated in Figure 5-1, CH4 emissions from source category 3A Enteric fermentation have decreased between 1990 and 2000 and then again increased from 2001 to 2015 back to the level of 1990.
-They are basically following the cattle population number, as emissions from cattle contribute to over 90% of the enteric fermentation emissions.
+As illustrated in Figure 5-1, CH4 emissions from source category 3A Enteric fermentation have decreased between 1990 and 2000 and then again increased from 2001 to 2012 to the level of 1990.
+From then on, emissions show again a slightly decreasing trend.
+The fluctuating emission developments are basically following the cattle population number, as emissions from cattle contribute to over 90% of the enteric fermentation emissions.
 A second relevant development in 3A Enteric fermentation is the increasing productivity of dairy cattle's (high-yield cattle), which results in higher (per animal) emission factors.